MetaMask/hd-seed-phrase-guesser/README.md

 - If an account with a balance is found, the valid mnemonic is returned.
 - The module is an event emitter for easy introspection into its attempt cycle.

+## Building the web interface

+One detail: You'll have to remove the line of `node_modules/spell/spell.js` that references `readFileSync`, since that is not available in browser.

+After you `npm install`, assuming you have browserify installed globally (`npm install browserify -g`) you should be able to build with `npm run build`.